andersbll/cudarray/README.md

 ### Installation
 ##### With CUDA back-end
 First, you should consider specifying the following environment variables.
  - `INSTALL_PREFIX` (default: `/usr/local`).
 Path where to install libcudarray.
-For the Anaconda Python distrubtion this should be `/path/to/anaconda`.
+For the Anaconda Python distribution this should be `/path/to/anaconda`.
  - `CUDA_PREFIX` (default: `/usr/local/cuda`).
 Path to the CUDA SDK organized in `bin/`, `lib/`, `include/` folders.
  - `CUDNN_ENABLED`.
 Set `CUDNN_ENABLED` to `1` to include cuDNN operations in `libcudarray`.